-As part of designing our audit, we determined materiality and assessed the risks of material misstatements in the financial statements.
-In particular, we considered where the Company's Management Board made subjective judgements; for example, with regard to significant accounting estimates which required making assumptions and considering the occurrence of future events which are uncertain by nature.
+We designed our audit by determining materiality and assessing the risk of material misstatements in the consolidated financial statements.
+In particular, we considered where the Parent Company's Management Board made subjective judgements; for example, with regard to significant accounting estimates which required making assumptions and considering the occurrence of future events which are uncertain by nature.
 We also addressed the risk of the Management Board circumventing internal controls, including - among other things - considering whether there was any evidence of the Management Board being biased which would constitute a risk of material misstatement due to fraud.